simeononsecurity/simeononsecurity.ch/content/articles/the-ethical-condsiderations-and-challenges-of-using-ai-in-cybersecurity/index.en.md

 ## Conclusion

 AI has the potential to revolutionize the cybersecurity industry, but it is important to address the ethical considerations and challenges that come with its use.
 To ensure that AI in cybersecurity aligns with ethical standards, organizations must address issues of bias, privacy, and accountability.
-Additionally, challenges such as complexity, adaptability, human oversight, and resource intensity must also be addressed.
+Also, challenges such as complexity, adaptability, human oversight, and resource intensity must also be addressed.
 With careful consideration, AI can be an effective tool in the fight against cyber threats.